Cycling Edinburgh

 NCN 1: Dalkieth and the South

 NCN 1 also offers an excellent escape route to the east and south.
-This too follows disused railways out of the city, and is well-surfaced with easy gradients.
+This too follows a disused railway out of the city, and is well-surfaced with easy gradients.

 A good place to join this route is at the Royal Commonwealth Pool in Dalkeith Road.
 Cycle along Holyrood Park Road, but just before the entrance to the park, turn left into East Parkside.
 Turn right at the first opportunity, then immediately right again into a driveway to descend into the Innocent Railway tunnel.